RL1234/AI-Project/README.md

-# Testing Various AI Models for Game Training
+# Testing Various AI Models for Game Play
+This is a test.